Grandma Old Fashioned Sweet Potato Pie Recipe

 Most pies are left unrefrigerated while family and friends feast on the dessert.
 Then, it’s chilled in the fridge to store the leftovers and warmed up before serving again.

-What do you serve with a grandma old-fashioned sweet potato pie recipe?
+What to serve with an old-fashioned sweet potato pie

-If you’re looking for classic soul food recipes to serve with your sweet potato pie for your Thanksgiving menu or Christmas dinner, then look no further than these delicious ideas:
+If you’re looking for classic soul food recipes to serve with your sweet potato pie for your Thanksgiving menu or Christmas dinner, look no further than these delicious ideas in my post HERE about what to serve with sweet potato pie.

 Grandma old-fashioned sweet potato pie recipe FAQs